Skip to main content

 Na Phra Lan Road, Phra Nakhon, Bangkok, Thailand, 10200

-In the heart of BangkokThailand, the glittering Grand Palace is one of the most popular attractions in the Thai capital.
-Built in 1782, this sprawling 54-acre (21.8-hectare) complex served as the royal court and official residence of the kings of Thailand for 150 years.
-Today, while it continues to host royal Thai functions, the palace also impresses swathes of visitors with its intricate golden-spired architecture and cultural history.
+In the heart of Bangkok, the glittering Grand Palace is one of the most popular attractions in the Thai capital.
+Built in 1782, the sprawling complex served as the royal court and official residence of the kings of Thailand for almost 150 years.
+Today, while it continues to host royal Thai functions, the palace impresses visitors with its intricate golden-spired architecture and cultural history, particularly the majestic Temple of the Emerald Buddha (Wat Phra Kaew).

 The basics